spurgason/README-generator/README.md

   To install this application the user can clone this repository to their local machine.
 Once opened in their code editor the user must run `npm i`, after all dependencies have been installed the user can then un `node index` to run the appliaction.

   ## Usage
-  After installation users can run the application in the command line by typing “node index” to initialize the application.
+  After installation users can run the application in the command line by typing `node index` to initialize the application.
 The application will then prompt the users with    questions about their project so they can fill out the README.md file.
 Once all questions have been answered a readme.md file will be generated and added to the project files.

   ## Contributor
   [Shane Purgason](https://github.com/spurgason)